issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

  OmegaMin       -7.200000000000000e+01    4.000000000000000e-02
  OmegaOrg       0.0 0.0

 In this file, we set the parameters for the calculation, such as the site number, the total number of conduction electrons, the total :math:`S_z` and the number of Lanczos steps.
-The details of the ModPara file are shown in Sec. :ref:`Subsec:modpara`.
+The details of the ModPara file are shown in :ref:`Subsec:modpara`.

 **Setting positions of localized spins**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^